What are user surveys, and how can you conduct them to gather actionable user feedback?

 In the early stages of developing your SaaS product, it’s normal to be uncertain about who your ideal customers are.

 Surveying existing customers is one way to collect user insights.
-You want to know why users choose your product, the pain points they’re trying to solve, and the best channels to reach them.
+You want to know why users chose your product, the pain points they’re trying to solve, and the best channels to reach them.